 Local columnist who previously wrote for the local enterprise team about poverty, race and people with disabilities.
 Education: bachelor's from Stanford University; master's from Columbia University Graduate School of Journalism

-Theresa Vargas is a reporter for the Post’s local enterprise team.
-Her stories have taken her, among other places, into a home for transgender teens, a support group for wheelchair-bound survivors of gun violence, and a courtroom where a woman with Down syndrome fought for the right to decide how she lives.
+Theresa Vargas is a columnist for The Washington Post.
+Before that, she worked on the local enterprise team, writing stories that took her, among other places, into a home for transgender teens, a support group for survivors of gun violence and a courtroom where a woman with Down syndrome fought for the right to decide how she lives.
 During the peak of the recession, she and a photographer traveled across the country to chronicle how Americans were coping.
-Before coming to the Post, she worked at Newsday in New York.
-She is a graduate of Stanford University and Columbia University Graduate School of Journalism.
+Before coming to The Post, she worked at Newsday in New York.